Ingwie/OpenAVRc_Dev/README.md

 Thanks to "Bracame Ingwie" from the [OpenAVRc](https://github.com/Ingwie/OpenAVRc_Dev) team for the code base.

 Operated in SPI mode.
-* OpenAVRc v3.0 Alpha 20
+* OpenAVRc v3.0 alpha 20

 If necessary, I update with the latest version.
 #